sailscastshq/docs.sailscasts.com/docs/klean-ui/components/schedule-picker.md

 ## Durable behavior

-- Draft text and the last committed instant are separate truths.
+- Draft text and the last committed instant are separate truths until Enter or a true composite blur.
-- Focus remains in the field after keyboard confirmation.
+- Enter commits without moving focus from the field.
+- Internal focus movement does not commit; leaving the complete picker does.
 - Calendar and time-list choices are keyboard navigable.
 - Opening the time list brings the selected time into view.
 - Past proposals are invalid and cannot be committed.
-- Escape and outside dismissal abandon only ephemeral open state.
+- Escape dismisses only ephemeral open state and returns focus predictably.
 - Klean never writes the draft, open state, or selected instant to storage or the URL.

-The application may persist the confirmed value or a form draft using its own Durable UI policy.
+The application may persist the committed value or a form draft using its own Durable UI policy.
 Klean does not guess that persistence scope.

 ## Related components